digego/extempore/docs/memory.rst

 because there are 8 bytes per ``i64``) and therefore how much of the zone's memory will be allocated with the call to ``(zalloc region_length)``.
-If this number is *greater* than the memzone size, then we'll get the "Zone is full, leaking *n* bytes" warning—as we did with ``fill_buffer_memzone2``.
+If this number is *greater* than the memzone size, then we'll get the "Zone is full, leaking *n* bytes" warning---as we did with ``fill_buffer_memzone2``.

-When zones leak, the Extempore run-time will scramble to find extra memory for you, but it will be from the heap—which is time-consuming and it will never be deallocated.
+When zones leak, the Extempore run-time will scramble to find extra memory for you, but it will be from the heap---which is time-consuming and it will never be deallocated.
 This is bad, so it's always worth making sure that the zones are big enough to start with.